 I hope you had fun learning how to draw a toaster filled with simple effects and colors.
 Creating perspective might be your biggest challenge.
 For this drawing, I have tried adding perspective without drawing guidelines.
 It's more difficult, but it can be done.

-Below you can see all six steps required to illustrate this object properly.
+Above you can see all six steps required to illustrate this object properly.
 Don't hesitate to draw more cartoon toasters using different colors, buttons, textures, angles and shapes.
 Looking for more things to draw?
 Great!
 You can find a fun list of cartoon objects that you can draw in just minutes!
-Enjoy! :)
+Additional resources can also be found below.
+Have fun! :)